-The 690 also comes with a neat feature that many if its competitors don’t – a voice.
+The 690 also comes with a neat feature that many of its competitors don’t – a voice.
 This means that whenever something goes wrong the system will tell the operator vocally what it is in a very clear way, allowing them to rectify the problem.
 The robot vacuum connect to Alexa and Google Assistant, which allows you to issue voice commands to the vacuum.

-On top of this throw in competitive battery life with a fast recharge, an in-built dirt sensor and a very accessible and visual companion app, as well as a pick-up price for under $300, and it becomes easy to see why the iRobot Roomba 690 scored so well.
+On top of this throw in competitive battery life with a fast recharge, an in-built dirt sensor, and a very accessible and visual companion app, as well as a pick-up price for under $300, and it becomes easy to see why the iRobot Roomba 690 scored so well.

 The iLife V3 Pro offers great suction power on hardwood flooring for a budget price point that is the very definition of affordable.
 The iLife V3s Pro should be a serious consideration for anyone looking to upgrade to a robot vacuum.

 The iLife V3 Pro was a master at cleaning hardwood floors.
-The iLife V3s Pro not only sucked up 100 per cent of our Cheerios cereal and kitty litter deposits, but it also nailed the dog hair test, too.
+The iLife V3s Pro not only sucked up 100 percent of our Cheerios cereal and kitty litter deposits, but it also nailed the dog hair test, too.
 Most robot vacuum cleaners end up with hair wrapped around their exterior cleaning brushes, which then is a pain to free and bin, but as the V3s Pro is brushless that couldn’t occur.
-This is without doubt one of the best robot vacuums for pet hair removal we’ve tested.
+This is, without doubt, one of the best robot vacuums for pet hair removal we’ve tested.

-Features-wise the vacuum isn’t the strongest and its battery, while delivering an impressive two hours of cleaning time, does take a long time to recharge, so repeated rapid cleaning sessions are not really a possibility.
+Features-wise the vacuum isn’t the strongest and its battery while delivering an impressive two hours of cleaning time does take a long time to recharge, so repeated rapid cleaning sessions are not really a possibility.
 It’s also not the strongest when transitioning from one surface to the other, with rugs and tiles the most notable difficulties.

-Regardless, though, considering its top suction power, low cost and excellent hard floor suction, the iLive V3s Pro is the best cheap robot vacuum cleaner on the market.
+Regardless, though, considering its top suction power, low cost, and excellent hard floor suction, the iLive V3s Pro is the best cheap robot vacuum cleaner on the market.

-The Eufy 11S is a nimble machine that slips under low lying sideboards and glides over rugs and tiles.
+The Eufy 11S is a nimble machine that slips under low-lying sideboards and glides over rugs and tiles.
 Self-sufficiency is very much this system’s strongest attribute, with it sailing over flooring transitions and around obstacles that caused other systems to falter or stop entirely.

 This robotic vacuum has a solid battery life with the Eufy 11S capable of running for around an hour and forty minutes before it needed to return to its charging station, which itself is pleasingly lightweight and compact.
 The Eufy 11S does have a long charging time – which means it does limit the amount of cleaning runs it does in a day.

-Suction was good, although not best on test, with the system specifically struggling with hair removal.
+Suction was good, although not best on the test, with the system specifically struggling with hair removal.
 Don’t get us wrong, the Eufy 11S did pick up literally all the hair we dropped on our test cleaning area, however large portions of it simply got wound up on its central roller brush or twin rotating sweepers.
 This annoyance was mitigated, though, by the ability to easily remove all brushes for cleaning.

 At around $220 the price of the Eufy 11S is extremely competitive give you great value for money.

-4. Neato Botvac Connected D4 : Fastest recharge
+Neato Botvac Connected D4

 And this is where the Neato Botvac Connected D4 comes into its own, with an incredibly rapid recharge time of just 90 minutes.
 This, combined with its large cleaning head, ability to map your home with lasers, and powerful drive motors that allow for seamless surface transitions, make it a top robotic vacuum cleaner choice for large, frequently dirty homes.

-The A7 also ran and ran in terms of operation, with its battery pack allowing a cleaning time of over two hours each time, and unlike some robotic vacuum cleaners this unit comes with a warranty that stretches over a year.
+The A7 also ran and ran in terms of operation, with its battery pack allowing a cleaning time of over two hours each time, and unlike some robotic vacuum cleaners, this unit comes with a warranty that stretches over a year.